-Geographical location: The Rhine Valley, bordered on the west by the Nahe River and on the north and east by the Rhine.
+Geographical location: The Rhine Valley, bordered by the Nahe River on the west and by the Rhine on the north and east

-Major town(s): Mainz, Worms, Alzey, Bingen.
+Major town(s): Mainz, Worms, Alzey, Bingen

-Climate: Mild.
-The region is ringed by protective hills and forests: in the west, the forested, hilly countryside known as Rheinhessen's Switzerland; in the north, the Taunus Hills; in the east, the Oden Forest.
+Climate: Mild; the region is surrounded by protective hills and forests; in the west: the forested, hilly countryside known as "Rheinhessen's Switzerland"; in the north: the Taunus Hills; in the east: the Oden Forest.

 Soil types: Loess, limestone and loam, often mixed with sand or gravel, are the main soil types.
-Rotliegendes is a red, slaty-sandy clay soil in the steep riverfront vineyards of Nackenheim and Nierstein and near Bingen, there is an outcropping of quartzite-slate.
+"Rotliegendes" is a red, slaty-sandy clay soil in the steep riverfront vineyards of Nackenheim and Nierstein and near Bingen, there is an outcropping of quartzite-slate.

-Vineyard area (2003): 26,171 ha / 65,666 acres · 3 districts · 24 collective vineyard sites · 400+ individual sites
+Vineyard area 2019: 26,860 ha · 3 districts · 24 collective vineyard sites · 400+ individual sites

-Marketing: There are a large number of part-time wine-growers in the region who sell grapes or bulk wine to commerical wineries and producer associations who make and/or bottle and market the wine.
+Marketing: There are a large number of part-time wine-growers in the region who sell grapes or bulk wine to commerical wineries and producer associations who produce and/or bottle and market the wine.
 Because of the large number of individual sites, about half the region's wine is marketed under the name of a few collective sites (e.g. Niersteiner Gutes Domtal, Oppenheimer Krötenbrunnen).
-About one third of all Rheinhessen wine is exported, not least because it is the primary supplier of the components for Liebfraumilch.
+About one third of all Rheinhessen wine is exported, not least because it is the primary supplier of the components for "Liebfrauenmilch".

 Signposted routes through wine country: There is no officially signposted Rheinhessen Wine Road.
 (One explanation is that nearly every village in the region is involved with wine and hence, all roads are "wine roads.")
-The road parallel to the Rhine (B-9) from Mainz to Worms is known locally as the Liebfrauenstrasse.
+The road parallel to the Rhine (B-9) from Mainz to Worms is known as the "Liebfrauenstraße".